- “Whether you think You Can or Think You Can’t, You’re Right.”

 Luckily a good friend of mine encouraged me to pursue CA and told me ‘You can do it, Ritu.
 At least give it a try!’

-By the time I started preparing for my CA Final exams, I had great confidence and planned to clear them as well in the first attempt…but, things did not turn out the way I wanted it to!
+By the time I started preparing for my CA Final exams, I had great confidence and planned to clear them as well on the first attempt…but, things did not turn out the way I wanted them to!

 Due to some issues, I could not appear for a few attempts.
 I felt the lowest in my life.
 All my aspirations were shattered.
 However, I was still persistent in my efforts.